storageos/storageos.github.io/_docs/manage/volumes.md

 A label is a key-value pair that is stored as a string.
 An object may have multiple labels but each key-value pair must be unique within an object.

-You should prefix labels with your organisation domain, such as `example.your-label`.
+You should prefix labels with your organization domain, such as `example.your-label`.
 Labels prefixed with `storageos.*` are reserved for internal use.

 Applying special labels triggers features: